-How to ace your final exams
+How to study, survive and thrive during final exams

 Exam season is here, but don't panic

 As a student, you dedicate hours, days and weeks to classes and soaking up every word of wisdom your instructors have to offer.
 The only thing standing between you and your well-earned summer break?
 Final exams.

 NAIT learning strategists Lisa Cole and Maral Sahaguian routinely help student create winning study strategies.
 A good starting point is understanding how your knowledge will be tested.